locka99/cpp-to-rust-book/src/fixing_problems_in_c_cpp/copy_constructors.md

 let mut x = PersonList { persons: Box::new(Vec::new()), };
 let mut y = x;
-// x is not the owner any more... x.persons.push(Person{ name: "Fred".to_string(), age: 30} );
+// x is not the owner any more... x.persons.push(Person{ name: "Fred".to_string(), age: 30u8} );
 ```

-The variable x is on the stack and is a PersonList but the persons member is allocated from the heap.
+The variable `x` is on the stack and is a PersonList but the persons member is allocated from the heap.

-The variable x is bound to a PersonList on the stack.
+The variable `x` is bound to a PersonList on the stack.
 The vector is created in the heap.
-If we assign x to y then we could have two stack objects sharing the same pointer on the heap in the same way we did in C++.
+If we assign `x` to `y` then we could have two stack objects sharing the same pointer on the heap in the same way we did in C++.

 But Rust stops that from happening.
-When we assign x to y, the compiler will do a bitwise copy of the data in x, but it will bind ownership to y.
+When we assign `x` to `y`, the compiler will do a bitwise copy of the data in x, but it will bind ownership to `y`.
 When we try to access the in the old var Rust generates a compile error.

 ```
 error[E0382]: use of moved value: `*x.persons`